starkbank/ecdsa-php/README.md

 require_once('vendor/autoload.php');
 ```

+#### External dependencies
+The package makes use of the 'GNU Multiple Precision' (GMP) library.
+For installation details, see: https://www.php.net/manual/en/gmp.installation.php

 ### Curves

 We currently support `secp256k1`, but you can add more curves to your project.
 You just need to use the `Curve::add()` method.